Writer-Sonic/AI-writer/Privacy-Policy.md

-# Story Generator: Ai Writer Privacy Policy
+# ChatGPT: Ai Writer Privacy Policy
 Privacy Policy

 This app is as a Free app.
 This SERVICE is provided  at no cost and is intended for use as is.
 However User can upgrade for more monthly credit.